ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Abort: The action the application takes on a Connection to indicate a Close and also indicate that the Transport Services system SHOULD NOT attempt to deliver any outstanding data.
 This is intended for immediate termination of a connection, without cleaning up state.

+### Connection Groups

+A Connection Group is a set of Connections that share properties and caches.
+For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.
+An application can explicitly define Connection Groups to control caching boundaries, as discussed in {{groups}}.

 ## Transport Services Implementation Concepts

 This section defines the set of objects used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.

-* Connection Group: A set of Connections that share properties and caches.
-For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.
-An application can explicitly define Connection Groups to control caching boundaries, as discussed in {{groups}}.

 * Path: Represents an available set of properties that a local system can use to communicate with a remote system, such as routes, addresses, and physical and virtual network interfaces.